AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-setup-connect-users.md

 # Step 2: Set up AVEVA Connect users and groups

 AVEVA Data Hub users and groups are managed through AVEVA Connect.
-You must first add users and groups in AVEVA Connect before users can access AVEVA Data Hub.
-This step guides you through creation of users and groups in AVEVA Connect.
+You must first add users and groups in AVEVA Connect before those users can access AVEVA Data Hub.
+These steps guide you through creation of users and groups in AVEVA Connect.
 Later, in <xref:gs-setup-data-hub-users>, you will add these users and groups to AVEVA Data Hub.

 **Step 2A: Add Users**